puppetlabs/puppet-docs/source/puppet/4.9/subsystem_catalog_compilation.markdown

 By default, Puppet master uses the [`plain` node terminus][plain_node], which just returns a blank node object.
 This results in only manifests and agent-provided info being used in compilation.

 The next most common node terminus is the [`exec` node terminus][exec_node], which will request data from an [external node classifier (ENC)][enc].
-This may return classes, variables, and/or an environment, depending on how the ENC is designed.
+This can return classes, variables, and/or an environment, depending on how the ENC is designed.

 Less commonly, some people use the [`ldap` node terminus][ldap_node], which will fetch ENC-like information from an LDAP database.
 See the page on [LDAP nodes][ldap_guide] for more information.